 Food and Beer in Lithuania

 It is possible to eat two meals and two beers per day in a city cafe for 15eur per person in Lithuania.
-We generally ate in mid-priced restaurants for about 14 to 25 eur for two meal items and 2 or 4 beers.
+We generally ate in mid-priced restaurants for about 14 to 25 eur for two entree items and 2 to 4 beers.

 Beer is priced 2.30 to 3.00eur in most tourist area pubs of Kaunas and Klaipeda, Lithuania.
 Prices are likely lower in areas outside the city centers.
 Small meals can be found for 5.00eur or less and 7.00 to 10.00eur for restaurant meals at mid-priced and even some relatively nice restaurants.

-We stayed three days in Kaunas in the center Lithuania and three days in Klaipeda, a Baltic Sea port city.
+We stayed three days at Park Inn Kaunas in the center of Lithuania and three days at Radisson Blu Klaipeda, a Baltic Sea port city.

-Klaipeda is also a 1.00eur round trip ferry ride gateway to the Curonian Spit UNESCO World Heritage site composed of The Curonian Spit National Park in Lithuania’s portion of the barrier spit dunes and the Kurshskaya National Park of the Russian Federation.
-The spit is a 60-mile stretch of very narrow land, from 400 meters to a maximum 3.8km near Nida.
+Klaipeda is a 1.00eur round trip ferry ride gateway to the Curonian Spit UNESCO World Heritage site composed of The Curonian Spit National Park in Lithuania’s portion of the barrier spit dunes and the Kurshskaya National Park of the Russian Federation.
+The spit is a 60-mile stretch of very narrow land, from 400 meters to a maximum 3.8km near the Lithuanian summer resort town Nida.
 The spit is covered in sand dunes and forest on the Baltic Sea.
 A lagoon separates the spit from the mainland and the narrow opening to the Baltic Sea is at Klaipeda.

 Transportation in Lithuania

-Park Inn Kaunas to Kaunus Bus Station 1.00eur in 3 stops, many bus choices.
+Park Inn Kaunas to Kaunus Bus Station 1.00eur in 3 stops, many city bus options in front of hotel.

 Klaipeda-Curonian Spit passenger ferry 1.00eur round trip (5 minutes each way).